chainsawriot/hkosc_Rworkshop2014/README.md

 1. Install R on your computer
 2. Use your own text editor
 3. Install some recommended R packages
+4. Download the data and problem set from here.

 ## R installation